bathl01/deep_learning_challenge_21/README.md

 Once the unessary metrics were removed Binning was applied to the "CLASSIFICATION and "APPLICATION TYPE" fields for the models and binning for the "NAME" field was added for the optimization model.

 ## Compiling, Training, and Evaluating the Model:
 Neural Network was used on each model and originally set with 2.
-For the Optimized model, keras-tuner was used to allow for runninmg 60 nTrials to find the best option to achieve an accuracy over 75%.   the Best accuracy was: 0.7606996893882751
+For the Optimized model, keras-tuner was used to allow for runninmg 60 Trials to find the best option to achieve an accuracy over 75%.   the Best accuracy was: 0.7606996893882751

 ## Summary:
 The first model used 2 hidden layers, activation for the hiddemn layers was "relu" and for the output layer was "sigmoid" and came up with Loss: 0.5470668077468872, Accuracy: 0.7306122183799744 this was short of the desired 75% accuracy.
 The 2nd Model used 3 hidden layers, activation for the 1st hidden layer remained "relu" all other layers were switched to "sigmoid" producing Loss: 0.5490245819091797, Accuracy: 0.7331778407096863  which is still short of the desired accuracy.
 After multiple attemps varing the values I used keras_tuner allowing for multiple layers, activation types and epochs to be evaluated automatically making it much faster to identify the best model to use.
 This still did not produce the desired 75% accuracy so the next component i looked at was the Features and dropped cells.
 By addig back iun the "NAME" field due to the number if records with thge same "NAME" and binning the field to limit the features the results were Loss: 0.5019620656967163, Accuracy: 0.7606996893882751 which meets the desired accuracy of greater than 75%.

 In conclusion using keras_tuner sytematically ran through tyhe models with the variables to find the Best one to apply.
 ## Acknowledgements
 * https://medium.com/ - Understanding Activation Functions and Hidden Layers in Neural Networks